micvbang/confman-go/README.md

 The overall goal of confman is to avoid having multiple versions of configuration lying around on different developer/development/production machines, and instead maintain it in a centralized system with ACLs from which the configuration can be retrieved/modified by relevant consumers (developers/services) whenever needed.

-In some environments there's a culture for adding service configuration to the same repository as the source code itself, e.g. using something like `.env[.env]` files.
+In some environments there's a culture of adding service configuration to the same repository as the source code itself, e.g. using something like `.env[.env]` files.
 I've found that managing configuration separately from the code being configured has the benefit of making it really easy to deploy services to new environments without any changes to the service being deployed.

 # Installation